MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-postgresql.md

 If you want to practice what you have learned, here's a little exercise you can do on your own

-- Using the database setup script `/samples/getting-started/azure-postgresql-db/exercise/exercise.library.azure-postgresql.sql`:
+- Using the database setup script available in the source code repo [exercise folder](https://github.com/Azure/data-api-builder/blob/main/samples/getting-started/azure-postgresql/exercise-library.postgresql.sql):
   - add the table `series`, which stores series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series))
   - update the `books` table by adding a column named `series_id`
   - update the `books` table by adding a foreign key constraint on the `series` table